 To be a successful foster parent, you will need a compassionate nature, the cooperation of your family or roommates, flexibility, and some knowledge of animal behavior.
-You also must understand that there is a possibility that the foster pet may or may not be adopted when returned to the animal care center.
 The length of time a foster pet may stay in your home varies with the animal’s situation.

 You will most likely be asked to fill out a foster application and you may be asked to attend a training session.
 Shelter or rescue group staffers may conduct a home visit prior to your receiving your first foster pet.